kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 over-the-board and online chess, Nakamura's results appear to be within the realm of possibility.

 There's room for improvement in my analysis.
-Primarily, I plan to move from a basic Elo-based estimation to a more refined machine learning model trained on Chess.com's historical data.
+Primarily, it would be interesting to move from a basic Elo-based estimation to a more refined machine learning model trained on Chess.com's historical data.
 This isn't just about verifying the probability of long win streaks but also about understanding how different the outcomes are from the simple Elo model used in this study.
-If time permits, I'll share these enhanced findings in a future post.

 Additionally, fully leveraging Chess.com's historical data would allow me to simulate the actual game sequences players have experienced this year.
 Instead of relying on win probabilities against an "average opponent", using individual game data and opponent ratings should yield more precise results.
-I look forward to refining my analysis and welcome any thoughts or suggestions from the community.

 ### Side note